microsoft/vscode-cmake-tools/docs/configure.md

 ## Clean configure

-To get CMake Tools to do a "clean configure", run **CMake: Delete cached built settings and reconfigure** from the command palette in VS Code.
+To get CMake Tools to do a clean configure, run **CMake: Delete cached built settings and reconfigure** from the command palette in VS Code.

 A clean configure deletes the `CMakeCache.txt` file and `CMakeFiles` directory from the build directory.
 This resets all of CMake's default state.